Workplace conduct & capability

 In exceptional circumstances, it may be necessary to extend the time limits set out in the above procedure.
 Wherever possible any extension to the time limits will be mutually agreed.

 An employee, who raises a grievance that is not upheld and is found to be vexatious or malicious, may face disciplinary action.

-Grievances may be raised by former employees after their employment has ended, provided that the written grievance is received by the Director of Human Resources within 28 days of the date of termination of employment.
+Grievances may be raised by former employees after their employment has ended, provided that the written grievance is received by the Director of Human Resources and Organisational Development within 28 days of the date of termination of employment.

 A modified procedure will apply in these circumstances which will involve an appropriate investigation to the grievance, following which a written response will be sent to the employee, normally within 28 days of receipt of the grievance letter.
 Any decision contained within the written response will be final.

-If either the employee, or the manager, considers that the matter might be best resolved through mediation, they should refer it to the Director of Human Resources, as soon as possible.
-The Director of Human Resources will arrange for a mutually agreeable third party, who may be a suitably experienced manager, or colleague from another organisation, e.g. ACAS, to assist the parties in trying to resolve the matter.
+If either the employee, or the manager, considers that the matter might be best resolved through mediation, they should refer it to the Director of Human Resources and Organisational Development, as soon as possible.
+The Director of Human Resources and Organisational Development will arrange for a mutually agreeable third party, who may be a suitably experienced manager, or colleague from another organisation, e.g. ACAS, to assist the parties in trying to resolve the matter.

 An employee participating in mediation to resolve an issue, under this policy, will not subsequently be debarred from either commencing, or taking, such procedures further.

 Where a grievance arises out of any proposal to change existing practices or conditions of service, the ‘status quo’ shall prevail until these procedures have been exhausted, unless it is necessary for legal, safety or urgent operational reasons for management to take action immediately.
-In such cases, the senior manager responsible, in consultation with the Director of HR, will advise the parties concerned and confirm in writing the overriding considerations involved.
+In such cases, the senior manager responsible, in consultation with the Director of Human Resources and Organisational Development, will advise the parties concerned and confirm in writing the overriding considerations involved.
 This is without prejudice to either party’s position.